jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    Default: False
 #    Set to True to show hub sensor switch as a filament sensor in
 #    Mainsail/Fluidd gui, overrides value set in AFC.cfg.
+debounce_delay: 0
+#    Default: 0
+#    A period of time in seconds to debounce hub switch prior to detecting
+#    runout.
+If hub switch is pressed and released during this delay,
+#    the entire switch event is ignored.
+#
+#    This value overrides value set in AFC config section
 ```

 ## [AFC_led led_name] Section